 It unites the research capabilities of excellent fundamental research and cutting edge fields of application.
 The Center of Computer Science is operated as a scientific institution by the Faculty of Electrical Engineering and Information Technology in association with the Faculty of Mathematics.
-Additionally, the Center of Computer Science is always looking for new people.
-You will find job advertisements here shortly.
-Become a member of our globally cooperating team!

 The internationally renowned Horst Görtz Institute for IT Security (HGI) is part of the Center.

 For this reason, Bochum already is one of the leading locations for excellence in research in the field of IT security.
 Yet, the course for further reinforcement is already set:

 Our IT experts made it to the final round of a contest for an excellence cluster with their proposal for “CASA – cyber-security in the age of large-scale attackers”.

 - Maike Buchin (Algorithms and Complexity)

 - Hans Ulrich Simon (Mathematics and Computer Science)